albinhubsch/IKSUbot/README.md

 	sudo crontab -e
 ```

-In the crontab, add this line at the end of teh file.
+In the crontab, add this line at the end of the file.
 Write out and exit.

 ```
 	#IKSUbot RUN EVERY MIDNIGHT